Our Smyrna Adult Education location has changed addresses! You will now find them at 663 Ken Pilkerton Drive in the TCAT building.

-Workforce Essentials in Clarksville is on a two-hour delay.
-The office will open at 10:00 am on Thursday, January 20, 2022.
+Workforce Essentials Operating on a Two-Hour Delay (02/04/22) Due to inclement weather conditions, Workforce Essentials in Clarksville is on a two-hour delay.
+The office will open at 10:00 am on Friday, February 4, 2022.

 Governor Lee just announced the closure of state offices in middle and west Tennessee again tomorrow.
 The American Job Centers and Workforce Essentials will be closed to in-person services on Friday, February 19, 2021.
 However, our American Job Centers will be operating virtually to support your workforce needs.
 Click here to access AJC virtual services at or call your local center at one of the numbers listed here.
 All employees will be working virtual where possible.
 Testing services are canceled on Friday including drug and alcohol and HiSet.